-In determining the tax base and recognizing revenues and expenses, the creation of provisions is limited to 50 % of their total amount.
-Recognized expenses for provisions are provisions given for warranties at the sale of products or services, provisions for restructuring, provisions for expected losses from onerous contracts, provisions for pensions, jubilee benefits and termination benefits.
+In determining the tax base and recognizing revenues and expenses, the creation of provisions is recognized as a tax expense in the amount accrued..
+Nevertheless, provisions for warranties for the sale of products or services, provisions for restructuring, provisions for expected losses from onerous contracts, provisions for pensions, provisions for jubilee benefits and provisions for severance pay upon retirement are recognized as a tax expense in the amount corresponding to 50 % of the amount accued.
+However, the mentioned provisions are recognized in full (i.e in an amount of 100 %) until 2027, as a means to boost the economy in post COVID times.
 Special provisions that banks create in accordance with the act regulating banks and technical provisions that insurance undertakings create in accordance with the act regulating insurance are recognized as expenses.